ljantzen/journey/docs/README.md

 - **Stdin Support**: Read input from stdin with `--stdin`
 - **Locale Support**: Automatic locale detection for date/time parsing
 - **Single Vault Auto-Selection**: Automatic vault selection when only one exists
+- **Section-Based Notes**: Organize notes into specific markdown sections
+- **Template Files**: Custom templates for new markdown files with variable substitution

 ### Configuration Examples
 ```yaml